This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 This is so quick I actually do it while my kettle boils for a brew…

 - Fill your sink with warm-ish, soapy water.
 I use an anti-bacterial hand wash to do this, but you could try some clothes powder if you prefer.
 Keep the water relatively cool to avoid disfiguring the glove with excess heat.

 - Submerge your gym gloves in the water and work the material between your fingers to work the soap into the fabric thoroughly.

 - With the outside done, turn each glove inside out and repeat the process.

 - Now both sides are cleaned, squeeze out any water from each glove

 - Rinse thoroughly with clean, cool water to wash away all the soap

 - Dry the gloves by popping on a low to moderate temperature radiator to dry (still inside out).
-Don’t use a tumble drier (for the same reasons we used cooler water) as the heat can damage the shape fo the glove
+Don’t use a tumble drier (for the same reasons we used cooler water) as the heat can damage the shape of the glove

-- If you’ve got elasticated wrist bands or really thick material you will want to dry both inside and out and the right way around to ensure a nice, even finish
+- If you’ve got elasticated wrist bands or really thick material you will want to dry both inside out and the right way around to ensure a nice, even finish

 - Once dry flip your gloves back so they are the right way around and they will be like new